AresPaleson/bch-grn-evogym/README.md

-(in the instruction below, the folder referred to as 'base' holds the current repo)
+(in the instructions below, the folder referred to as 'base' holds the current repo)

-# Base (GRN + EA with EvoGym simulation)
+# Base (GRN + EA with simulation connection)

 This folder contains the evolutionary pipeline:
 - genome/GRN development (`algorithms/GRN_2D.py`)